-We are always interested in ideas for the roundtables and symposium so please be in touch if you are interested in working with us on an idea or helping sponsor an event.
+Working with our partners Loughborough University London and London Sport, the Sports Think Tank is hosting a series of roundtables on topical sports policy issues over the next year.
+We are always interested in ideas for the roundtables and symposiums so please get in touch if you are interested in working with us on an idea or helping sponsor an event.

-We look forward to hearing from you.
-We exist to help the sector, grow, learn and improve.
+We exist to help the sector grow, learn and improve.

 Sports participation: Social capital